 Weekly Class Assignments: We'll use the discussions tool in Canvas to engage in meaningful discussions about weekly assignments I post.
-I expect you to make a substantive post for each assignment, as well as a substantive response to a classmate's post.
+I expect you to make a substantive post for each assignment, as well as a substantive response to a classmate's post as needed.

-You can expect me to access the discussion forum regularly and contribute to the conversation.
+You can expect me to access the discussion forum regularly.
 Typically I will send an announcement to the whole class with my thoughts on the assignment.